2.3.3 |

 for the supposition that the supreme being exists

-epitomizes ananicity in the end.
+only reflects ananicity in the end.

 To serve ananicity in the end